diegotorres03/web-components-repository/docs/step-by-step.md

 ### Activity 4: Testing the new `secret-card` tag
-Let's we go back to `index.html` and replace the previous content with just this:
+Let's now we go back to `index.html` and use the new component we just created by replacing the previous content with this single line:
 ```html
   <secret-card></secret-card>
 ```

 ## Section 4: Communication from within a component

-## Activity 1: remove the `button`, `ui-data-sync` and all the `trigger` and `on` attributes from `secret-card.html`
+### Activity 1: Remove the `button`, `ui-data-sync` and all the `trigger` and `on` attributes from `secret-card.html`
-From within the component, we will be handling events with JavaScript rather than the `trigger` attribute.
+From within the component, we will be handling events with JavaScript rather than the `trigger` attribute:
 ```html
 <div class="flip-card-container">
     <flip-card disabled>